 Although the Cooley Hotel was finished in late 1930 at the cost of $150,000, the interior was never outfitted because of financial considerations.
 3 5 The shell of the Cooley Hotel was sold at a sheriff’s sale to Charles Loader for $26,000 on January 17, 1931, 4 and it was later acquired by the First National Bank.
 3 The local Benevolent and Protective Order of Elks No. 1555 entertained the notion of purchasing the vacant Cooley Hotel and occupying the top floor for a lodge in July 1941.
 3

 On May 18, 1944, the unfinished hotel was sold to Clyde E. Schumaker, a sales and service representative for the John Deere Company.
 1 Schumaker planned to use the basement and first floor of the hotel for a showroom and for the repair of farm machinery, with the goal of finishing the upper three floors at a later date.
-The building was used by Globe Specialities in mid-1960, makers of canvas products and by Mid-Ohio Canvas in 1975 when it made the decision to relocate to Columbus.
+The building was used by Globe Specialities in the mid-1960s, and then by Mid-Ohio Canvas to produce canvas products until 1975 when it made the decision to relocate to Columbus.
 5

 The Newcomerstown Historical Society purchased the Cooley building in August 1976 to use as the Newcomerstown Cultural & Study Center adjacent to the Temperance Tavern Museum.
 5 7 The purchase was made possible through the generosity of Shannon Rodgers, a New York dress designer for Jerry Silverman.
 Rodgers also donated a collection of 500 antique gowns and dresses that were to be displayed in the Cooley building.